nihaal08/Movie_Recommendation/README.md

-Here's a polished and professional `README.md` file for your **Movie Recommendation System** project, formatted for clarity, readability, and appeal on platforms like GitHub:

----

 # 🎬 Movie Recommendation System

 A content-based movie recommendation engine that uses **NLP techniques** and **cosine similarity** to suggest movies similar to a user-selected title.
 Built with **Streamlit**, this interactive dashboard enables users to explore and discover new movies in a visually engaging manner.